FACN3/GHM/README.md

 ### Mobile First

-We aimed to create a responsive design for our website in order for it to be viewable through a variety of devices.
+We tried to create a responsive design for our website in order for it to be viewable through a variety of devices.
 Being conscious that most of our users will view this website through their mobile devices, we decided to adopt a mobile first strategy to ensure a good browsing experience on small screens and tablets as well as laptops and desktops.

 ### Input Sanitization